nmarwah7/ip/docs/README.md

-Ultron is a ***command line interface chatbot*** which helps manage, organize and track tasks for the user through an interactive and uniquely personalized interface that mimics the Avengers character named Ultron (an artifical intelligence robot built by Tony Stark that ultimately ends up trying to destroy everything).
+Ultron is a ***command line interface chatbot*** which helps manage, organize and track tasks for the user through an interactive and uniquely personalized interface that mimics the Avengers character named Ultron (an artifical intelligence robot built by Tony Stark that ultimately goes rogue).
 ## Table of Contents

 <!-- TOC -->